 KV Cache

-A memory structure that stores previously computed key and value tensors during LLM inference, avoiding redundant computation but consuming significant GPU memory.
+A memory structure that stores computed key and value tensors from previous tokens during LLM inference, eliminating redundant computation in autoregressive generation.

-The KV (key-value) cache stores the key and value tensors from every previous token at every layer of the model during autoregressive generation.
-Without it, generating each new token would require recomputing attention over all prior tokens, scaling quadratically.
-With it, only the new token's keys and values need computing, reducing complexity to O(n).
-The tradeoff is memory: the cache grows linearly with sequence length and can consume multiple gigabytes per sequence, making it the central constraint in inference cost and concurrency.
+The KV cache stores the key and value tensors from the attention mechanism for every previously processed token at every layer of the model.
+Without it, generating each new token would require recomputing attention for all prior tokens, causing O(n²) complexity.
+With caching, complexity drops to O(n), dramatically speeding up generation.
+However, the cache grows linearly with context length and consumes significant GPU memory, making it the central constraint in LLM serving economics.

 Also known as